-A covered bridge is always a great attraction.
+A Vermont covered bridge is always a great attraction.
 It is part of the beautiful Vermont scenery.
-Whether long, short, painted, unpainted one span or two, windows or solid walls there is something romanic about these structures.
+Whether long, short, painted, unpainted one span or two, windows or solid walls there is something romantic about these structures.

 The general condition of Vermont’s public highway system began to improve throughout the nineteenth century.
 By mid-century, individual towns purchased most of the early private turnpikes, primarily in response to rising protests against their tolls.